Copper breaks 4 days of gains on Europe, China gloom

 "Ultimately, with European demand worse than expected, zinc demand and indeed price support will depend on continued strength from the U.S. auto market, and a pick-up in infrastructure spending in China.
 Given the overhang of refined and concentrate stocks, however, it may be premiums that benefit rather than prices."

-(Additional reporting by Melanie Burton and Manolo Serapio Jr.; editing by William Hardy and James Jukwey)
+(Additional reporting by Melanie Burton and Manolo Serapio Jr., editing by William Hardy)